Apartment Market Conditions and Trends

 The Denver area is an attractive market for apartment developers, lenders, investors and renters.
 The metro area benefits from a vibrant economy, attractive natural and built environments and a welcoming attitude towards newcomers.
 These factors combine to generate strong apartment demand, development, investment.

 Developers continue to plan and build new apartments in metro Denver at a vigorous pace.
-Until recently, rental rates were increasing due to strong demand, but the amount of new apartment construction coming onto the market is causing conditions to soften.
+Rental rates continue to increase due to strong demand, but the amount of new apartment construction coming onto the market is causing conditions to soften.
 Increased incentives and concessions are offered to attract and retain residents, especially in newly completed projects and those in the upper rental rate range.

-Over the long term Denver remains an appealing market for apartment investment but it is important to be cautious since market conditions will likely continue to deteriorate in 2018 as more new units come onto the market, especially during the second half of the year.
+Over the long term Denver remains an appealing market for apartment investment but it is important to be cautious since market conditions will likely deteriorate in 2019 as more new units come onto the market.

-If you are a paid subscriber, please click on the Read More button below.
+If you are a paid subscriber of Apartment Perspective, please click on the Read More button below.
 To consider subscribing, view a recent past issue of Apartment Perspective at: